YggrYergen/zoro/README.md

 ## Roadmap (planned next features)

 The following capabilities are planned and will be integrated with zoro’s existing flow.
 Public interfaces and flags may evolve slightly during implementation.

-0) new behaviour: if the intended output filename is taken when using --call-api; go alphabetically to the next possible filename.
-Easy way to enable parallel

 1) Web control surface for file selection (backed by reporter_config.json)
 - What: A local web UI that displays your repo tree and lets you include/exclude files and folders with checkboxes.
 Your choices persist to reporter_config.json, same schema the CLI uses today.